pelican-eggs/eggs/CONTRIBUTING.md

 3. Use the stock images.
     If you need something in an image, open a PR in [my yolks repo](https://github.com/parkervcp/yolks) where it can be reviewed and built.
 Self-hosted or third-party images won't be accepted for security reasons.

+4. The egg startup cmd cannot be a user editable script.

-4. Don't be afraid to submit PR's to the egg repo.
+5. Don't be afraid to submit PR's to the egg repo.
     I don't bite.
 I will work with you on the egg and the required things to run it.
 Feel free to open a draft PR if you don't quite have the egg finished yet by yourself.

 ### Sources for working on a new egg